devmike01/PageStepIndicator/README.md

 - `pgStepColor` Color of the step indicator
 - `pgCurrentStepColor` Color of the current step
 - `pgBackgroundColor` Background color of the step indicator
-- `pgTextColor` Background color of the step indicator
+- `pgTextColor` Active step position color
-- `pgSecondaryTextColor` Background color of the step indicator
+- `pgSecondaryTextColor` Inactive step position color
 - `pgRadius` Radius of the step indicator
 - `pgStrokeWidth` Stroke Width of a current step
 - `pgStepCount` Size of step (With out ViewPager)
-- `pgTitles` Titles of pages
+- `pgTitles` Title of pages
 - `pgActiveTitleColor` Current color of page's title
 - `pgInActiveTitleColor` Color of your previous or future page's title
 - `pgTitleTextSize` Size of your page's title